FlorianBauer/sila-orchestrator/README.md

 ### Build the Project

 To build this project, JDK 11 or higher and a moderately current Maven installation is required.
-Enter the project directory and use the following command to to start the build process:
+Enter the project directory and use the following command to start the build process:

 ```bash
 mvn clean install -DskipTests